Overwhelmed by the sheer amount of stuff in your home? Need to get rid of it quickly?

 If your unwanted items aren’t fit to be donated or you can’t connect with a local charity, you’ll probably need to consider junk removal.

-Below are four options for free junk removal or cheap junk removal services:
+Below are four options for free or low-cost junk removal or cheap junk removal services:

 College Hunks Hauling Junk

-Another company that specializes in removing junk is College Hunks Hauling Junk.
-These young men will come straight to your door and remove old furniture, appliances, electronics, yard waste, and most other junk you have accumulated over the years.
+College Hunks Hauling Junk is a team of young men who come straight to your door and remove old furniture, appliances, electronics, yard waste, and most other junk you have accumulated over the years.

 The company is committed to removing non-hazardous junk in an eco-friendly way, reporting that 70% of all items removed are donated or recycled.